-If your board requires servicing, contact the dealer from whom you purchased the product for service information.
+If your board requires any services, contact the distributor or sales representative from whom you purchased the product for service information.
 If you need to ship your board to us for service, be sure it is packed in a protective carton.
 We recommend that you keep the original shipping container for this purpose.

-You can help assure efficient servicing of your product by following these guidelines:
+You can help assure efficient servicing for your product by following these guidelines:

 - 1. Include your name, address, telephone and facsimile number where you may be reached during the day. - 2.
-A description of the system configuration and/or software at the time is malfunction. - A brief description is in the symptoms.
+A description of the system configuration and/or software at the time is malfunction. - 3.
+A brief description is in the problem occurred.